dromotherm/blog/README.md

 Multilingual adaptation was realized with the help of the following article which describes a simple an elegant solution :

 https://www.sylvaindurand.org/making-jekyll-multilingual/

+the models have been adapted to be language sensitive

 ## Downloadable content